“I am an artist because it is the conduit to release the ideas and visuals I carry daily... It’s not magic… but it feels like magic.”

 During his more than thirty-year career, Gil Bruvel has passionately followed an ever-changing, organic flow of artistic expression as it has moved through a series of mediums and forms.
-Each one is a reflection of the artist’s aesthetic sensibility and thoughtful perspective at the time, while continuously remaining open to the inner nudges inherent in a truly creative life.
+Each one reflects the artist’s aesthetic sensibility and thoughtful perspective at the time while continuously remaining open to the inner nudges inherent in a truly creative life.
 And in each approach—from surrealist-inspired and fantastical imagery to three-dimensional functional and sculptural art to the current Flow series—he has drawn on threads of creative stimulus and artistic mastery that began very early on.

-With the sculptures in the Flow series, Bruvel continues to celebrate the imaginative and the real, yet here his vision seems to penetrate the veil of material form.
-These striking, evocative sculptures, comprised of graceful sinuous ribbons of cast stainless steel, reveal an essential underlying fluidity that exists simultaneously within the physical, quantum, and metaphoric realms.
-Bruvel’s ribbons of energy may flow in parallel streams, yet they convey the subtle and complex human intersections of beauty and pain, inner and outer, the ephemeral and the eternal now.
+Bruvel continues to celebrate the imaginative and the real with the sculptures in the Flow series, yet here his vision seems to penetrate the veil of material form.
+These striking, evocative sculptures, comprised of graceful, sinuous ribbons of cast stainless steel, reveal an essential underlying fluidity that exists simultaneously within the physical, quantum, and metaphoric realms.
+Bruvel’s ribbons of energy may flow in parallel streams.
+Yet, they convey the subtle and complex human intersections of beauty and pain, inner and outer, the ephemeral and the eternal now.
 He is also a successful multi-faceted painter creating large-scale pieces in charcoal, oils, resin, and many other mediums.